d3adb5/website/content/about.md

 is the best way to bond with others, and that analyzing and discussing the things we encounter helps us appreciate them more deeply.
-In the process, we'll come to understand one another and the world around us better, little by little. *I would love it if you came to love the things I love,* and vice versa.
+In the process, we'll come to understand one another and the world around us better, little by little. *It would make me happy if you came to cherish the things I love,* and vice versa.

 ## Contact